 - (1) TSPs and QSEs whose facilities connect to the ERCOT WAN are required to sign an agreement with ERCOT governing installation, operation and maintenance of the WAN hardware.
-Appropriate WAN documents can be obtained by contacting the ERCOT Account Manager - (2) ERCOT WAN participants shall provide physical security systems compliant with the applicable Critical Infrastructure Protection (CIP) requirement of the North American Electric Reliability Corporation (NERC) Reliability Standards. - (3) Any TSP or QSE facility, whether primary or back-up, will be required to connect directly to the ERCOT WAN; this includes connectivity to both the MPLS and Point-to-Point Networks.
-The WAN connection will terminate at the Market Participant's control center. - (4) Market Participants that serve both TSP and QSE functions at one location will only require one ERCOT WAN connection as defined in Section 7.1, ERCOT Wide Area Network at that location. - (5) If a TSP and QSE share a centralized private branch exchange (PBX), separate off-premise exchange (OPX) circuits will be terminated for each participant. - (6) Each Market Participant (MP) is required to extend the ERCOT OPX and Hotline voice circuits into their network.
-The OPX and Hotline will be delivered to a channel bank provided by the Market Participant.
-The OPX and Hotline voice circuits are transported on separate DS0 channels.
-It is recommended the OPX be extended into the MP PBX system, and the Hotline be extended to a standalone ring down phone (also known as a 500 or 2500 set).
-This will ensure ERCOT has uninterrupted voice communication to the Participant in the event the Participant's PBX system fails.
-In the event a MP represents other entities through a QSE LOA (Letter of Agency), each entity represented must have dedicated OPX and Hotline circuits.
-The demarcation point for all voice circuits is the MP's channel bank, as defined in item (9)(j) below. - (7) Each TSP and QSE must provide internal facilities and communications to collect and furnish data and voice signals to the ERCOT WAN as required by the ERCOT Protocols.
-For TSPs these include, but may not be limited to, voice communications, Inter-Control
+Appropriate WAN documents can be obtained by contacting the ERCOT Account Manager - (2) ERCOT WAN participants shall provide physical security systems compliant with the applicable Critical Infrastructure Protection (CIP) requirement of the North American Electric Reliability Corporation (NERC) Reliability Standards. - (3) Any TSP or QSE facility, whether primary or back-up, will be required to connect directly to the ERCOT WAN; this includes connectivity to both the MPLS and PTP networks.
+The WAN connection will terminate at the Market Participant's control center. - (4) Market Participants that serve both TSP and QSE functions at one location will only require one ERCOT WAN connection as defined in Section 7.1, ERCOT Wide Area Network, at that location. - (5) If a TSP and QSE share a centralized private branch exchange (PBX), separate OPX circuits will be terminated for each participant. - (6) Each Market Participant is required to extend the ERCOT OPX and Hotline voice circuits into its system operations desk that is staffed continuously.
+ERCOT will deliver the OPX and Hotline to a channel bank provided by the Market Participant.
+The OPX and Hotline voice circuits are transported on separate Digital Signal Level 0 (DS0) channels.
+In the event a Market Participant represents other Entities through a QSE Letter of Agency, each Entity represented must have dedicated OPX and Hotline circuits.
+It is the Market Participant's responsibility to deliver the Hotline and the OPX to the Market Participant's system operations desk in a manner that reasonably assures continuous communication with ERCOT and is not affected by PBX features such as automatic transfer or roll to voice mail.
+The demarcation point for all voice circuits is the Market Participant's channel bank. - (7) Each TSP and QSE must provide internal facilities and communications to collect and furnish data and voice signals to the ERCOT WAN as required by the ERCOT Protocols.
+For TSPs these include, but may not be limited to, voice communications, ICCP, and